Annual report December 2018 download here

-Terrie Hollingsworth (Vice President) is a counsellor and a business owner in town with a well-established bed and breakfast enterprise.
-She came on to the board in early 2014, bringing knowledge of the workings of not-for-profits and a hankering to be part of a community group in the town that has a strong connection to its community.
+Terrie Hollingsworth has lived in Woodend for 15 years.
+She has worked as a counsellor in community health in and around the Macedon Ranges for 30 years.
+She came on to the board in early 2014, bringing knowledge of and experience in the not-for-profit sector and a wish to be part of a community group in the town that had a strong connection to its community.

 Peter Lane is already a well know figure in the Woodend community, having served as the President of the Macedon Ranges Sustainability Group and the Woodend Primary School Council for a number of years.
 Peter is now bringing his considerable energy and experience to the House.